SEO and Page Titles

 Home Page Title

 By default, the title for the home page of a standard SCA site is Welcome to the Store.
-You can change the home page title to adhere to SEO best practice for page titles.
+You can change the home page title to follow SEO best practices for page titles.

-When using Site Management Tools, you can set the home page title by enhancing the home page.
-See Enhanced Pages.
+If you use Site Management Tools, you can set the home page title by enhancing the home page.
+For more information, see Enhanced Pages.

-If you use Content Delivery, you can set the home page with a custom module.
+If you use Content Delivery, you can set the home page title with a custom module.

 To change the home page title with a custom module: